 All About Vitamin A: Recommended Intake, Sources, and Supplements

-This article will focus on Vitamin A, its function, food sources, drug interactions and government regulation of labeling.
-There is also some personal opinion thrown into the mix (sorry, I can't stop myself!)
+Following up on Part One, this article will focus on Vitamin A, its function, food sources, drug interactions, and government regulation of labeling.
+There is also some personal opinion thrown into the mix (sorry, I can't stop myself!).

 Vitamin A is primarily classified as a "fat soluble" vitamin, but can also be a "water soluble" vitamin, depending if it originates from an animal source (food from animals) or a plant source (foods from plants).

 So if Vitamin A is both fat soluble and water soluble, what exactly does that mean for my body?
 How do I tell the difference?

 The label must list all of the ingredients and whether they are from animal or plant sources.

 Vitamin A from an animal source is fat soluble, and is absorbed much easier and quicker than Vitamin A from a plant source.
 It also stays in the body longer.
 Vitamin A is stored in your liver and fatty tissues, and needs fat in order for the body to use it effectively.

 Vitamin A from a plant source is water soluble.
 It can be consumed daily and will wash out of the body each day with body fluids.

 - It is not necessary, nor is it advised by most medical professionals, to consume fat soluble vitamins every day.

 - Taking mega-doses of fat soluble vitamins can cause toxicity because the dose stays in the body for a long period of time.

 I remember it this way to keep from getting confused: